-Your agency has 90 days from the date listed on the award congratulatory letter included in your award package to return the signed award document to the COPS Office.
+Your agency has 90 days from the date listed on the award congratulatory letter to return your signed award document to the COPS Office.
 Failure to return your signed award document within the 90-day time frame will result in your inability to access grant funds, and may result in your agency being withdrawn from your COPS grant program.